cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 - `value`: *float* - Value of the reward.
 This will be aggregated with other rewards for the same target actor.
 - `confidence`: *float* - Weight of this reward value in determining the final aggregated reward.
 - `to`: *list[str]* - Target(s) of reward.
 A list value could be the name of an actor in the trial.
 Or it could represent a set of actors; A set of actors can be represented with the wildcard character "`*`" for all actors (of all classes), or "`actor_class.*`" for all actors of a specific class (the `actor_class` is the name of the class as specified in `cogment.yaml`).
+- `tick_id`: *int* - The tick id (time step) for which the reward should be applied.
+If "-1", then the reward applies to the current time step.
 - `user_data`: *protobuf class instance* - Extra user data to be sent with the reward.
 The class can be any protobuf class.
-It is the responsibility of the receiving actor to manage the type received.
+It is the responsibility of the receiving actor to manage the class received (packed in a `google.protobuf.Any`).

 Return: None

 ### ```send_message(self, user_data, to, to_environment=False)```

-Method to send a message to one or more actors/environment.
+Method to send a message (related to current time step) to one or more actors/environment.

 Parameters:

 - `user_data`: *protobuf class instance* - The message to be sent.
 The class can be any protobuf class.
-It is the responsibility of the receiving actor or environment to manage the type received.
+It is the responsibility of the receiving actor or environment to manage the class received (packed in a `google.protobuf.Any`).
 - `to`: *list[str]* - Targets of feedback.
 A list value could be the name of an actor in the trial.
 Or it could represent a set of actors; A set of actors can be represented with the wildcard character "`*`" for all actors (of all classes), or "`actor_class.*`" for all actors of a specific class (the `actor_class` is the name of the class as specified in `cogment.yaml`).
 - `to_environment`: *bool* - If True, the message is also sent to the environment, otherwise the message is only sent to the actors specified.